 After your 10 days in Ireland, may you return safely home and may the wind always be at your back.

-PREMIER TOURS & TRAVEL NOTE: Itinerary subject to change.
-Premier Tours & Travel reserves the right to modify programs and itineraries (including arranged sightseeing, accommodations, dining experiences, aircraft, trains, vessels, and so forth) at any time due to unforeseen circumstances or circumstances beyond Premier Tours & Travel’s control (including pandemics).
+**IMPORTANT INFORMATION: Itinerary subject to change.
+Premier Tours & Travel reserves the right to modify programs and itineraries (including arranged sightseeing, accommodations, dining experiences, aircraft, trains, vessels, and so forth) at any time due to unforeseen circumstances or circumstances beyond Premier Tours & Travel’s control, including force majeures.
+In the instance our Expert host cancels due to unforeseen circumstances, Premier Tours & Travel has the right to substitute another Expert host, such as a chef, in such an emergency (timing allowed) and/or the tour will continue in its entirety.
 Every effort is made to operate our itineraries as planned but alterations may need to be made after the final itinerary has been issued.
-One glass of wine is provided with included Dinners; additional beverages will be the responsibility of each passenger at the time of service.
-Airfare is not included. **Transportation is provided if your flight arrives during the designated time for group transfers; if not, transportation from the airport will be your responsibility.
+Airfare is not included.
+Deposits are utilized to secure services on your behalf and are nonrefundable.
+Deposits are transferrable to a future Expertly Done Culinary & Wine Travel tour.
+Wine is included as noted otherwise alcoholic beverages are the responsibility of each adult guest.
+Guests are limited to one carry on and one checked baggage and will be responsible for any additional fees charged for additional luggage.
+Please see Key Items to Know Before You Leave Home in Terms & Conditions.
+One glass of wine is provided with the Welcome and Farewell Dinners; additional beverages will be the responsibility of each passenger at the time of service.
+Airfare is not included.
+Transportation is provided if your flight arrives during the designated time for group transfers; if not, transportation from the airport will be your responsibility.

 Premier Experiences, Premier Advantages